aldreth/lammas-records/recordings/choral/the-churchgoer-and-the-composer.md

 ---
-new_slug: the-churchgoer-and-the-composer
+slug: the-churchgoer-and-the-composer
 title: The Churchgoer And The Composer
 serialNumber: LAMM094
 coverImage: "../../src/images/recordings/the-churchgoer-and-the-composer.jpg"
+performer:
-performer: The Choir of Selwyn College, Cambridge with the Selwyn College Instrumental Ensemble
+  The Choir of Selwyn College, Cambridge with the Selwyn College Instrumental Ensemble
 directors:
-- 'Director: Andrew Gant'
+  - "Director: Andrew Gant"
 contentHtml: |-
   <h1>The Churchgoer And The Composer</h1>
   <p>Spanish sacred music has always had its own traditions, its own forms, its own sound.
 Throughout the 250-year period covered by this recording there is a unique cross-fertilisation between the styles of the sacred and the secular, even the profane; there are texts assembled from different sources and in different languages; musical plays instead of Christmas carols, jousts and shipwrecks on the way to Bethlehem, the sounds of the Italian cantata and the Renaissance madrigal, to the accompaniment of the guitar, the harp and the organ; and throughout all there is the expressive power of the Spanish and Catalan languages, the inspiration for a group of uniquely original and inventive compositional minds, the creators of some of the most engaging and beautiful music of the age, though some of the least familiar.</p>